hafeild/bin602-fa24/README.md

         data/breast-cancer-relapse-geo/GSE2034_genes.tsv

-This data is preprocessed in <notebooks/breast-cancer-geo-cleaning.ipynb>.
+This data is preprocessed in the [breast-cancer-geo-cleaning](notebooks/breast-cancer-geo-cleaning.ipynb) notebook.